alx90/Multiprotocol/Readme.md

 The multi-module is in fact a micro-controller based board loaded with the Multiprotocol firmware.<br/>
 The firmware lets the board interface with 2 main HW components:
 1. A host RC radio:
-	- The original module can interface with the Radio using PPM(Pulse Position Modulation) or Serial protocol.
+	- The module can interface with the Radio using PPM(Pulse Position Modulation) or Serial protocol.
 2. A RF module that performs TX/RX operations to/from the model:
-	- The original module can interface with 4 different RF modules, in this in this particular implementation the CYRF6936 RF module is was chosen, and the examined protocol is DSMx.
+	- The module can interface with 4 different RF modules each one capable of handling several protocols to communicate with the receiver (in this in this particular implementation, DSMx protocol over CYRF6936 RF module is examined).

 ## Main Flow Snippets:
 ### setup code